-MBL has issued cumulative convertible subordinated debt amounting to US\$750m in June 2015 which is Basel III compliant and not subject to the transitional rules referred to above.
+MBL has issued cumulative convertible subordinated debt amounting to \$US750 million in June 2015, \$A750 million in May 2020, \$US750 million in June 2020 which are Basel III compliant and not subject to the transitional rules referred to above.
 This is reported at the value of liability at the period end date.